 for more details regarding this.

-Do you have any contacts for Majuli Hotels?
+Do you have any suggestions for Majuli Hotels or resorts?

 Which birds can be seen in Majuli?

 As mentioned before, Majuli can be a good place for birding.
 I noticed mostly water birds such as storks, egrets, and kingfishers of various kind.
 Many migratory birds from the distant north also end up here in the winters.
 Other noticeable birds included purple moorhen and white-breasted waterhen.
 I am sure a seasoned birder will be able to spot and name more of them.